TheProfs/bitpaper-api-docs/source/index.html.md

 You can view code examples in the dark area to the right.

+You can get full access to our REST API by subscribing to the 'Enterprise/API' plan on our <a href="https://bitpaper.io/pricing">Pricing</a> page

 ## Usage

 The Bitpaper API is organized around [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).